 What are IT managed services?

 Companies sign a contract with a managed IT service provider to leverage more complex technology, supplement the work done by in-house IT teams, and offer IT expertise where it might not otherwise be available.
-Companies pay only for the services and technology they use, whether it’s supplemental services or 24/7/365 dedicated IT support.
+The level of service is typically spelled out in the service-level agreement (SLA).

 What is a managed service provider (MSP)?